-In each of the years ended December 31, 2022 December 31, 2023, 2021 2022 and 2020 2021, we derived a significant portion of our revenues from sales of TASER brand devices CEDs and related cartridges, products, whether on a standalone basis or as part of a bundled offering, and expect to depend on sales of these products for a significant portion of our revenue for the foreseeable future.
+In each of the years ended December 31, 2023, 2022 and 2021, we derived a significant portion of our revenues from sales of TASER CEDs and related products, whether on a standalone basis or as part of a bundled offering, and expect to depend on sales of these products for a significant portion of our revenue for the foreseeable future.
 The acceptance of these devices is critical to our growth prospects, operating results and financial condition.
 If we are unable to continue to meet customer demands or to achieve more widespread market acceptance of these products, our growth prospects, operating results and financial condition will be materially adversely affected.

-Demand for TASER products is affected by several factors, many of which are beyond our control, including continued market acceptance of our products by our customers, technological change, and growth or contraction of the economy in general.
+Demand for TASER CED products is affected by several factors, many of which are beyond our control, including continued market acceptance of our products by our customers, technological change, and growth or contraction of the economy in general.
 Additionally, our TASER CEDs and other offerings or products could fail to maintain or attain sufficient customer acceptance for many reasons, including: